Recursive Pathways to Marginal Likelihood Estimation with Prior-Sensitivity Analysis: Case Study: Normal Mixture Modeling of the Galaxy Data Set

-To estimate ``per component'' marginal likelihoods for each $k$ ($3 \le k \le 10$) in our finite mixture model we run the same procedure of partial data posterior exploration followed by biased sampling with $4000$ draws from each of ten steps on the $c=2$ bridging sequence.
-The results of this computation are illustrated in Figure \ref{galaxypost}; the uncertainties indicated are gauged from the asymptotic covariance matrix of the biased sampling estimator (as per \citealt{gil88}).
-For reference, the total marginal likelihood ($\hat{Z} = \sum_{k=3}^{10}\pi(k)\hat{Z}^{(k)}$) we recover here is $\log \hat{Z} = -223.0$ with estimated standard deviation of 0.09.
-We recover a posterior mode of $k=7$ components: the recession velocity density belonging to which at the corresponding mode in $\{\phi,\theta\}$ is also illustrated in Figure \ref{galaxypost} for reference.
-To the eye it appears that $k=7$ may be a slight over-estimate since the third and fourth components (in order of increasing recession velocity) are more-or-less on top of each other: suggesting that one is being used to account for a slight non-Normality in the shape of this peak.
+To estimate ``per component'' marginal likelihoods for each $k$ ($3 \le k \le 10$) in our finite mixture model, we run the same procedure of partial data posterior exploration followed by biased sampling with $4000$ draws from each of ten steps on the $c=2$ bridging sequence.
+The results of this computation are illustrated in Figure~\ref{galaxypost}; the uncertainties indicated are gauged\vadjust{\goodbreak} from the asymptotic covariance matrix of the biased sampling estimator (as per \citealt{gil88}).
+We recover a posterior mode of $k=7$ components, the recession velocity density belonging to which at the corresponding mode in $\{\phi,\theta\}$ is also illustrated in Figure~\ref{galaxypost} for reference.
+To the eye, it appears that $k=7$ may be a slight overestimate since the third and fourth components (in order of increasing recession velocity) are more or less on top of each other, suggesting that one is being used to account for a slight non-Normality in the shape of this peak.

-To demostrate the potential for efficient prior-sensitivity analysis via importance sample reweighting of the pseudo-mixture density of partial data posteriors normalized by biased sampling (Section \ref{psa}) we begin by recovering the \citet{ric97} result from the above simulation output.
-The results of this reweighting procedure are shown in Figure \ref{priorsensitivity}.
-Since the \citet{ric97} priors are significantly different to those chosen here from astronomical considerations (as discussed in \ref{hyperp}) the effective sample sizes provided by our pseudo-mixture of $4000 \times 10$ draws range from just 13 to 928, yet the resulting approximation to the former benchmark is actually rather good.
-Moreover, the corresponding 95\% credible intervals (recovered via bootstrap resampling from our pseudo-mixture plus estimates of the asymptotic covariance matrix for each $\log \hat{Z}^{(k)}$) indeed enclose all eight $\pi(k|y)$ reference points.
+To demonstrate the potential for efficient prior-sensitivity analysis via importance sample reweighting of the pseudo-mixture density of partial data posteriors normalized by biased sampling (Section~\ref{psa}), we begin by recovering the \citet{ric97} result from the above simulation output.
+The results of this reweighting procedure are shown in Figure~\ref{priorsensitivity}.
+Since the \citet{ric97} priors are significantly different to those chosen here from astronomical considerations (as discussed in Section~\ref{hyperp}), the effective sample sizes provided by our pseudo-mixture of $4000 \times 10$ draws range from just 13 to 928, yet the resulting approximation to the former benchmark is actually rather good.
+Moreover, the corresponding 95\% credible intervals [recovered via bootstrap resampling from our pseudo-mixture plus estimates of the asymptotic covariance matrix for each $\log \hat{Z}^{(k)}$] indeed enclose all eight $\pi(k|y)$ reference points.